quiltdata/quilt/quilt_repository_format.md

 ### push
 - find instance:
     - by pkg/tag
-        - lookup hash in pkgname->tags->tag->hash in contents manfiest
+        - lookup hash in pkgname/tags/tag->hash in contents
     - by pkg/version
-            - lookup hash in pkgname->versions->version->hash in contents manfiest
+            - lookup hash in pkgname/versions/version->hash in contents
     - by hash (direct lookup)
 - upload binary objects
 - post compressed package manifest to registry

 ### install
-- lookup pkg in contents manifest to check for local copy
+- lookup pkg in contents to check for local copy
 - warn if present and not force
 - lookup hash from registry
 - download package manifest